 Step 1: Toss what you can

-- Receipts.
 You can throw away receipts for most purchases pretty quickly, especially if you paid with cash.
 If you paid with a debit or credit card, keep those receipts in an envelope or on a receipt stand (basically, a nail on a base) until you’ve checked to make sure your bank or credit card statement is accurate.
 The only receipts you really need to keep longer are those for home improvements and major purchases (to get the warranty or prove their value in the event of loss or damage) and those you need for tax purposes.
-Of course, if there’s a chance you might want to bring back that expensive new coat or pair of shoes, you should hang onto to those receipts as well, at least until the return period is up.
+Of course, if there’s a chance you might want to bring back that expensive new coat or pair of shoes, you should keep those receipts as well, at least until the return period ends.

 Step 2: Sort and organize

-- Vital documents.
 Records such as marriage and birth certificates, passports, Social Security cards, wills, death certificates and titles should be kept in a very safe place.
 Some experts say a safety deposit box is best, though it might be tough to access at odd hours, and if you die, the box may be sealed.
 Another good option: a fire and waterproof box or cabinet.
-Either way, make sure you keep copies of these documents in a separate location.
+In either case, keep copies of these documents in a separate location.
 Don’t forget to include a household inventory or video, and a list of all of your important accounts.